hawkinslabdev/minimalsqlexport/ReadMe.md

 4. Set when to run it (daily, weekly, etc.)
 5. Choose "Start a program"
 6. Browse to your MinimalSqlExport.exe location
-7. Add arguments: `-p customers -f CSV`
+7. Add arguments: `-p customers -f CSV -n`
 8. Click Finish

 ### For Multiple Reports